dhanya-e/dhan-SincNet/README.md

 # ASR datasets

-The current version of E2E-SincNet supports two ASR recipes with the TIMIT and Wall Street Journal datasets.
-Thus, two scripts named `run_sincnet.sh` are available in `egs/timit/asr1` and `egs/wsj/asr1` to reproduce the results observed on the paper *E2E-SincNet: toward fully end-to-end speech Recognition*.
+The current version of E2E-SincNet supports an ASR recipe for the TIMIT dataset.
+Thus, a script named `run_sincnet.sh` is available in `egs/timit/asr1` to reproduce the results observed on the paper *E2E-SincNet: toward fully end-to-end speech Recognition*.
+Please note that the steps described in this README can be transposed to any recipe of the ESPnet toolkit.
+Therefore, WSJ results can be reproduced by following the same steps and modifying the `run.sh` script.

 # Run the experiments